flutter/website/src/docs/development/tools/sdk/uninstall.md

 ### Removing .pub_cache

-Package dependencies are stored in a global cache so that pub does not have to re-download the same versions of the package for different packages.
+Package dependencies are stored in a [global cache directory][].
+This directory can be large.
+To see exactly how large, in Windows Explorer, select the file, and select **Properties** from the XXX menu.

+[global cache directory]: {{site.dart-site}}/tools/pub/cmd/pub-cache

 To remove .pub_cache